 In addition to the brain, pesticides also affect the kidneys, heart, liver, lungs and reproductive system.
 They have mutagenicity abilities (meaning they can promote cancer cells) and teratogenicity abilities (meaning can cause birth defects).

 Pesticides can also land on thyroid receptors, impairing normal function of the thyroid gland and resulting in hypothyroidism or hyperthyroidism.

 Other toxic ingredients are usually added to pesticides as well, to enhance their effectiveness.
-For example: permethrins, a popular and widely used pesticide in mosquito fogging and abatement of lice, mites, fleas, tics, ants and termites as well as crops of cotton, wheat and corn, paralyzes the nervous system of the bug, but doesn't kill it.
+For example permethrins, a popular and widely used pesticide in mosquito fogging and abatement of lice, mites, fleas, ticks, ants and termites as well as crops of cotton, wheat, and corn, paralyzes the nervous system of the bug, but doesn't kill it.

 So another chemical called piperonyl butoxide is added, which inhibits the bugs detoxification system from working.
 Together these ingredients wipe out the bugs by targeting their nervous system and detoxification pathways and this is exactly what it does to humans as well, but on a less noticeable scale for most.
 It's enough to kill the bugs, but only enough to result in a disrupted nervous system and impaired liver function in the human, which results in chronic health conditions.

 Symptoms and Long-Term Consequences of Pesticide Exposure

 The symptoms and health conditions that pesticides can create are vast and immeasurable, but may be any or all of the following and more:

 - because of the disruption of neurotransmitters one of the most common symptoms is depression and anxiety